manips-sai-org/sai2-interfaces/docs/config_files_details.md

 Its attributes are:
 	- worldFilePath: Required.
 The path to the world file to be used
 	- mode: Optional.
 The mode of the simulation.
 Possible values are simviz, simOnly, vizOnly.
 Defaults to simviz
-	- redisPrefix: Optional.
-The prefix of the redis keys used by the simviz interface.
-Defaults to "sai2::interfaces" None of the corresponding config parameters can be changed at runtime.
+	- publishMassMatrixToRedis: Optional.
+Whether to publish the mass matrix to redis for all simulated robots.
+Defaults to false.
+None of the corresponding config parameters can be changed at runtime.
 -->
 <simvizConfiguration worldFilePath="${WORLD_FILES_FOLDER}/world_panda.urdf"
 	mode="simviz"
-	redisPrefix="sai2::interfaces">
+	publishMassMatrixToRedis="false">

 ...